Nature Summer Camp 2023

 2:45 Closing Circle

 Each day consists of outdoor play, guided hikes and field investigations, songs, crafts and team building games.
 Campers spend each day doing activities related to the daily theme, such as Creeping Crawlers or Fantastic Flyers.
 Snack time, lunch, quiet time, and unstructured play time are also parts of each day.
-For our two week sessions the Nature Explorers (entering grades 5-6) travel by van or bus to the field trip sites two times per week and Eco-Investigators (entering grades 3-4) travel by van or bus to field trip sites once a week.
+For our two week sessions the Brown Bears (entering grades 5-6) travel by van or bus to the field trip sites two times per week and Red Foxes (entering grades 3-4) travel by van or bus to field trip sites once a week.
 On some days, we may choose to walk to the “far away woods”, and have all of our programming in the forest.
-Due to COVID-19 we will not be having any all camp family shares at the end of our sessions.

 A Typical Chickadee Camp Day